 Recommended for Best Restaurants for Fall because: Domaine Serene Wine Lounge is a beautiful wine bar and on a fall day, their patio is a great place to be near the firepit.

-Local Expert tip: Unless you are a wine club member, they charge a $10 corkage fee if you buy a bottle to drink.
+Meagan's expert tip: Unless you are a wine club member, they charge a $10 corkage fee if you buy a bottle to drink.

 Discover bliss in a butcher shop at Laurelhurst Market in east Portland.
 During the day, the market sells quality cuts of meat as well as sensational steak sandwiches.
 By night, Laurelhurst transforms into a bustling steakhouse where diners sip handcrafted cocktails before diving into phenomenal entrees like the steak and spring greens with smoky ancho romesco or tender grilled ribeye with blue cheese butter.
 Scrumptious sides include creamy macaroni and cheese, smoked oyster mushrooms, and Pommes Frites with Dijon creme fraiche.
 Everything Laurelhurst Market serves is delicious, even their radicchio salad will blow you away because they take food to another level.

 Recommended for Best Restaurants for Fall because: Laurelhurst Market is warm and inviting with heaping portions of food well done on a brisk day.

 Meagan's expert tip: If you are a steak lover you must order the ribeye.
 It is a perfect steak.